Mercedes-Benz T80: Power

 The massive 44.5 litre Daimler-Benz DB 603 inverted V12 was selected to power the record-setting car.
 The engine was an increased displacement derivative of the famous DB-601 aircraft engine that powered the Messerschmitt Bf 109 fighter in production at the time, with the DB 603 ending up as the largest displacement inverted V12 aviation engine in production for Germany during the World War II years.
 The DB-603 fitted was just the third prototype (V3) engine of this variant and tuned up to 3452 hp, roughly twice the power of the Bf 109 or the Supermarine Spitfire.
 The engine ran on a special mixture of methyl alcohol (63%), benzene (16%), ethanol (12%), acetone (4.4%), nitrobenzene (2.2%), avgas (2%), and ether (0.4%) with MW (methanol-water) injection for charge cooling and as an anti-detonant.

 Construction

 The difficulty of the challenge was met with money and engineering genius.
 By 1939, the T80 was fully completed at a cost of RM 600,000.
 The car was over 8 m long, had three axles with two of them driven, weighed over 2.7 metric tons (three short tons), and produced 3452 hp together with the aerodynamics of specialist Josef Mickl to attain a projected speed of 750 km/h.
 Aerodynamically, the T80 incorporated a Porsche-designed enclosed cockpit, low sloping bonnet, rounded wings, and elongated tail booms.
-Midway down the body were two small wings to provide downforce and ensure stability - these wings were inspired by the wings of Opel's famous rocket cars from 1928.
+Midway down the body were two small wings to provide downforce and ensure stability - these wings were inspired by the wings of Fritz von Opel's Opel-RAK from 1928.
 The heavily streamlined twin-tailed body (forming the fairings for each pair of tandem rear wheels) achieved a drag coefficient of 0.18, an astonishingly low figure for any vehicle.